look-for-party/web/README.md

 # Look For Party Frontend

-This is the frontend for the Look For Part project.
+This is the frontend for the Look For Party project.
 It is built with SvelteKit.

 ## Developing